ianwesterfield/westerfield.cloud/README.md

 #### Steps to Reproduce

-Refer to my [Recipe](https://github.com/ianwesterfield/westerfield.cloud/blob/develop/RECIPE.md) outlining the steps I used to create this entire application, from top to bottom and front to back!
+Refer to my [Recipe](https://github.com/ianwesterfield/westerfield.cloud/blob/develop/RECIPE.md) (thanks, Kevin, for the inspiration) outlining the steps I used to create this entire application, from top to bottom and front to back!

 #### Development server